-My youngest son loves avocado.
+My youngest son loves avocados.
 It’s his daily lunch staple along with a bit of homemade applesauce.

 We go through so many that I’ve hated throwing them out.
 Then I found out about reusing scraps from fruit and vegetables to use in the garden.
 Check out the book: Don’t Throw It, Grow It!: 68 windowsill plants from kitchen scraps.

 It’s filled with so many nifty ideas like regrowing all those avocados my son goes through – along with celery, green onions, carrot tops (why didn’t I think of that?) and much more.
 I’ve even seen pineapple tops regrown as plants.

 So I’ve started growing my own.
 Here’s the start of my kitchen scrap garden: avocado, chickpeas and carrots.
 The chickpeas were just a fun experiment for my oldest son.
 We went through the pantry looking for beans to sprout and grow, and all I had were chickpeas.
 We sprouted them in a mason jar with a wet paper towel and we got these gorgeous sprouts and greens just 2 weeks later.
 Chickpeas can be sprouted in a few days and you can eat as is.
 My son wanted to see how big his chickpea plant could grow so we kept it in the jar.